 - Small stones

-I specifically chose things that had different weights as well, partly so I could easily match them up – its harder than you think.
+I specifically chose things that had different weights as well.
+This was so I could easily match them up because its harder than you think to match them.
 I sealed each one with a thin layer of superglue and then added washi tape over the top for good measure and decoration.

 Monkey has requested an Easter Egg Hunt Party with this little friends this year.
 As part of it I will be hiding some plastic eggs filled with treats for them all to find – hopefully in the garden if the weather holds (fingers crossed!).
 I have been trying to think of ideas which don’t just revolve around chocolate and sweets.
 This has reminded me that a pair of egg shakers would be a great addition to any Easter Egg Hunt.